 Keep Your Clothes Clean and Pressed

-After every wearing, hang clothes that must be dry cleaned up and allow them to air for several hours before hanging in a cramped closet.
+After every wearing, hang up clothes that must be dry cleaned, and allow them to air for several hours before hanging in a cramped closet.
 If there are strong odors, use Febreze or another clothing refresher for a quick touch up between cleanings.

 If ironing seems beyond your level of commitment, invest in a clothes steamer.
 A steam is simple to use and can remove wrinkles and odors with very little effort on your part.

 06 of 06

 Select Clothing With Simple Construction and Washable Fabrics

 Again, this seems like a no-brainer.
 A straight or a-line shirt costs less to have professionally cleaned than a pleated skirt.
 A sweater with no sequins or elaborate beading can be hand-washed.
 A wool coat is less expensive to clean than a leather or suede coat.